Skip to main content

 • Witnesses are generally prohibited from being a party to or benefiting from the transaction.

-• For instance, if your prenuptial agreement includes provisions benefiting your children upon enforcement, selecting your children as witnesses is not a viable choice.
+• For instance, if your prenuptial agreement includes provisions benefiting your children upon enforcement, selecting your children as witnesses is not a great choice.

 • Are they physically located in the same room as you are at the time of the transaction?